ankiii55/BMS/README.md

 ### 5. Compile and Run the Application

 - Open the project in your Java IDE.
-- Build and run the `Main.java` file.
+- Build and run the `Login.java` file.

 ## Usage